yuxshao/ptcollab/src/styles/README.md

 ## Other

-Thanks to Ewan Green for providing the style-switching mechanism as well as creating a style that mimics ptCollage's.
+Thanks to Ewan Green for providing the style-switching mechanism, this README, as well as creating a style that mimics ptCollage's.